shiory602/CICCC-WMAD/webDevelopment2/wd2-20210407/README.md

 Answer:
 A `do...while` statement

-5.What is the general purpose of a loop?
+5. What is the general purpose of a loop?
 Answer:
 Loops automatically iterate a block of code based on conditions.